 - 1. Applicants must have completed required Learning Support courses. - 2.
-Applicants must complete the pre-admission test. - 3.
-Applicants must have a minimum overall college GPA of 2.5 with a minimum of 3-5 of the core classes.
-The 3-5 core classes must include Human Anatomy and Physiology I, English 1101, Medical Terminology and a 70% or higher passing score on the Computer READI (Readiness for Education At a Distance Indicator) Exam or a grade of C or better in CISm 1100. - a.
+Applicants must complete the pre-admission test.
+Pre-admission cut-off scores for admission vary each semester of testing based on candidates who test. - Applicants must have a minimum overall college GPA of 2.5 with a minimum of 3-5 of the core classes.
+The 3-5 core classes may include Human Anatomy and Physiology I, English 1101, and Medical Terminology.

+a.
 Only core courses required for the associate degree nursing program will be used to calculate the grade point average.
-Grades achieved in each attempt will be used in the calculation of this grade point average. - b.
+Grades achieved in each attempt will be used in the calculation of this grade point average.

+- b.
 Grade of "D", "F", and /or "WF" in core courses applicable to the nursing program older than ten years may not be calculated in the admission GPA. - 4.
-When faculty/student ratio limits the acceptance of all qualified students, preference may be given to students with the highest GPA and nursing pre-admission test score and have completed all required core classes.
+When faculty/student ratio limits the acceptance of all qualified students, preference may be given to students with the highest GPA and nursing pre-admission test scores and to students who have completed all required core classes.
+In addition, other factors may contribute to acceptance/denial in situations where the admission criteria are highly competitive (such as previous nursing attempts, etc.).
+In situations such as this, the admissions committee may require a writing assignment or interview to aid in selection of those candidates.

-- 5. Transfer students will be evaluated based on the requirements outlined above. - Students who have received two D's and/or F's in nursing courses at any other institution are not eligible for admission to the Darton College nursing program. - Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Division Chair. - a.
+- 5. Transfer students will be evaluated based on the requirements outlined above. - 6.
+Students who have received two D's and/or F's in nursing courses at any other institution are not eligible for admission to the Darton College nursing program. - 7.
+Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Division Dean. - a.
 BIOL 2115K will not have to be repeated.